wallaby-rails/wallaby-rails/docs/configuration.md

 By default, `Wallaby::ResourcesController` inherits from `::ApplicationController`.
 Therefore, all subclasses of `Wallaby::ResourcesController` will have access to all `::ApplicationController`'s controller and helper methods.

-However, it's possible to change the base controller class that `Wallaby::ResourcesController` inherits.
+However, it's possible to change the base controller class that `Wallaby::ResourcesController` inherits from.

 For example, if a controller has implemented the `authenticate_user!` and `current_user` method, to make Wallaby to pick up the authentication, it can be configured as: